 Quality control is a consistent benefit of green modular construction.
 Buildings are designed to precise specifications and carefully inspected to verify exact fit and finish.
 The result is a building that stands the test of time.

 Sustainability is dramatically improved with modular construction, compared to conventional building practices.
 The ability to “deconstruct” and move structures to new locations extends service life through reuse or recycling, according to the American Institute of Architects.

 Our commitment to the environment goes beyond the benefits of modular construction.
-Icon Construction aspires to lead the industry in green living.
+ECHO DCL aspires to lead the industry in green living.
 Our corporate office in McKinney, TX exemplifies this endeavor with a culture that aims to reduce, reuse and recycle.